 All-purpose flour is a general use white flour.
 It is not a whole flour, and only the starchy endosperm is used, without the germ and bran portion of the kernel.
 It is a blend of hard and soft flours or hard flours with a protein content (gluten) of about 9 to 12 percent.
+It is sometimes called, for short, AP flour.

 Hard flours are flours like bread flour, which contain more gluten, and soft flours are flours like cake flour, which contain less gluten.
 All-purpose flour is meant to be an intermediate between these two, suitable for most baking needs.
 It was developed so that the home cook could use one flour for everything from bread, to cakes and pastry.
 Ideally, cakes are made with a softer cake flour and bread is made from a harder bread flour, but since most consumer grocery stores have all-purpose flour available, but not necessarily any specialty flours, most cookbooks call for all-purpose flour in most baking recipes.
 All purpose flour is suitable for making cookies, biscuits, popovers.
 It will yield satisfactory results in most baking recipes but a specialty flour is best for serious bakers.